-This one-day Building Resilience course looks at where delegates already feel resilient and the kind of circumstances that undermine their resilience.
+In our building resilience course, you will look at where you already feel resilient and the circumstances that can undermine your resilience.

-This is a day that raises awareness around what resilience is, what builds and breaks it and what your default resilience strategies might be.
-The day will then focus on tools and techniques to help you build resilience in yourself and others.
+This is a day that raises awareness of what resilience is, what builds and breaks it and what your default resilience strategies might be.

 It’s also an acknowledgement that resilience is a bit of a moveable feast – our ability to cope goes up and down depending upon a whole range of things: what else might be going on, who else is involved, what actually has happened, whether you or someone else got up on the wrong side of the bed.